USDAForestService/NRM-Grants-Agreements/decisions/architecture/003-lambda-api-gateway-setup.md

 ## Decision (Proposed)

-We propose to use a single API Gateway to proxy all requests to a single Lambda function which will handle requests internally based on path and method and parameters.
+We decided to use a single API Gateway to proxy all requests to a single Lambda function, which will handle requests internally based on path and method and parameters.

 ### Positive Consequences

--
--
+- Minimal downtime for deploys.
+- Route configuration takes place near other application configuration.
+- Reversible decision: can re-configure the API Gateway later, and/or decompose the Express app into separate Lambda functions as optimization needs require.

 ### Negative Consequences

--
--
+(None apparent.
+Some complexity moves into Express app, but this isn't necessarily a problem.)

-## Options Under Consideration
+## Options Considered

-### [Option] API Gateway proxies to a single Lambda function
+### [Option Chosen] API Gateway proxies to a single Lambda function

 API Gateway can be configured to send all requests on a certain path on to a Lambda function using [Lambda proxy